Some skills are used in nearly every clothes making project.

 The illustrated hassle-free make your own clothes book by Bordow and Rosenberg (boho styles)

-Either way, build up your knowledge in the way that suits you, and enjoy your sewing 😀
+Build up your pattern knowledge in the way that suits you, and enjoy your sewing 😀

 – – –